bryanrsmith/eslint-plugin-aurelia/README.md

 ### `no-console-log`
 Suggest that logging code use Aurelia's `LogManager` instead of console methods.

+### `store-unsubscribe`
+Require that the return value of `setTimeout`, `setInterval`, and `subscribe` methods be stored so they can be canceled.
+It's easy to forget to cancel outstanding timers or intervals and unsubscribe from `EventAggregator` or property observation subscriptions when a view is destroyed.
+Enable this rule to require the return value of those functions to be stored in a property or variable so cleanup is possible.

 ### `sort-class-members`
 Enforce consistent ordering of class properties and methods.